 PIONEERS.
 ENGINEERS.
 CREATIVE MINDS.Tesla Minds is pioneering artificial intelligence.
 We have a vision and are actively prototyping innovative tech.
 What we believe will be the foundation of a greater digital space, something that is simple, advanced and above else humane.
 We have little in the public domain so far.
-If you like you can visit the blog of our founder, who writes from time to time about some aspects of the tech and other subjects.
+In the status section you find a brief overview what we are currently working on.
+Otherwise, if you like, you can visit the blog of our founder, who writes from time to time about some aspects of the tech and other subjects.

 We believe video games are about making things possible.
 We have a vision of what digital reality ultimately can be and what it is that drives video games.

 Let us first have a look at a lost ancient Greek word that expresses the essence of our goal — and is also the name of the AI we develop.

 ETYMOLOGYXynesis ['zinisis] is ancient Greek and means the innate power of the mind in its highest form, uncompromised intuition, discipline and ethics.
 In ancient Greek literature the term Xynesis is closely related to the act of uniting, sagacity and conscience.
 The Greek historian Thucydides, 5th century B.C., spoke of Xynesis as the highest form of human virtue and concluded that after the end of the Periklean Age (444-429 B.C.) no Greek leader possessed this quality any more.
 In the centuries that followed the word had faded from the Greek language and been lost.